hyperledger/caliper/CONTRIBUTING.md

 If you have further suggestions about improving the guideline, then you can follow the presented workflow to make your contribution.

+Jump to [Contributing documentation](./docs/Contributing.md) to get started on your journey.

 ## Overview

 The project uses GitHub to manage [issues](https://github.com/hyperledger/caliper/issues) (bug reports and feature requests) and [contributions](https://github.com/hyperledger/caliper/pulls) (in the form of pull requests).